njerin/RockPaperScissors/README.md

-# TestGit
+# RockPaperScissors
-This is for testing git.
+Code for Game: RockPaperScissors vs. The Computer Game